Beer Can ChickenWrite a Review Read Reviews

 - Prep time: 10 minutes

 - 1 roasting chicken (4–5 pounds), preferably Amish, or organic

 - 3 tablespoons your favorite dry spice rub recipe divided, or kosher salt, and freshly ground pepper

 - vertical chicken roaster optional

-Open beer can, pour out about ¼-cup of the beer and make an extra hole in top of the can with church key can opener.
+- Open beer can, pour out about ¼-cup of the beer and make an extra hole in top of the can with church key can opener.
 Sprinkle the remaining tablespoon of the dry rub inside beer can.
 Place vertical chicken roaster (such as the Grill Friends™ Chicken Sitter) or beer can in center of cooking grate and move legs apart so the body cavity slides over the top of the beer can.
 The chicken will appear to be sitting on the grate.

 - Credit: Elizabeth Karmel

 For safe meat preparation, reference the USDA website.